About the College

 Department of Recreation, Park, and Tourism Management

 Our goal is to educate and inspire students to facilitate recreation, park and tourism activities to transform health and human well-being for individuals and for communities.
 We integrate topics such as environmental sustainability, human development, health and well-being, social innovation and entrepreneurship, community and economic development, and leadership with an eye toward diversity and inclusion.
-RPTM students are prepared for graduate study as well as careers in natural resource and park management, sports, tourism (including ecotourism), event planning, resorts, live entertainment events, environmental education and interpretation, community recreation and non-profits, professional golf management and related fields.
+RPTM students are prepared for graduate study as well as careers in natural resource and park management, sports, tourism (including ecotourism), event planning, resorts, live entertainment events, environmental education and interpretation, community recreation and non-profit management, professional golf management and related fields.

 MORE INFORMATION ABOUT THE DEPARTMENT OF RECREATION, PARK, AND TOURISM MANAGEMENT